 Occupational pension provision

-On 25 March 2020, the Federal Council published the “Ordinance on the Use of Employer Contribution Reserves for Payment of the Employer Contributions to the Occupational Pension in Connection with the Coronavirus”, which states that employers may temporarily use their accumulated employer contribution reserves to pay employee contributions to the pension fund.
+On 25 March 2020, the Federal Council published the «Ordinance on the Use of Employer Contribution Reserves for Payment of the Employer Contributions to the Occupational Pension in Connection with the Coronavirus» (in German), which was valid until 25 September 2020 and was re-enacted on 12 November 2020.
+This states that employers may temporarily use their accumulated employer contribution reserves to pay employee contributions to the pension fund.
 This is aimed at helping companies bridge liquidity bottlenecks.
 There are no consequences for employees.
 The employer will continue to deduct the usual contributions from the employee’s wage and transfer the total contributions to the pension fund.